MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-reports-config-modify-schedules.md

 3. On the **Email Settings** page, enter the name of the SMTP server.
 This value can be an IP address, a UNC name of a computer on your corporate intranet, or a fully qualified domain name.

-4. In **Sender Address**, enter the name of an account that has permission to send e-mail from the SMTP server.
+4. In **Sender Address**, enter the name of an account that has permission to send email from the SMTP server.

 5. Select **Apply** and select **Exit**.

-### E-mail scheduled reports
+### Email scheduled reports

 1. Sign in to the computer with an account that is a member of the Operations Manager Report Operators role.